jxtngx/lightning-lab/academic_paper/README.md

-This directory can store an academic paper written with LaTeX.
+Researchers and students can use this directory for and academic paper.
+This directory can be deleted if it is not needed.

 VS Code supports LaTeX with the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.